m5tt/smscli-client/README.md

 A sms client in your console

 ## Features
-Send and receive sms messages all from your console
+Send and receive sms messages from your console

 Uses a irssi-like curses interface using the **urwid** module